 New Zealand’s Approach:

 New Zealand is adopting a “light-touch” approach to AI regulation, focusing on adapting existing laws rather than creating new ones.
-The government prioritizes following international standards and guidelines like the OECD AI Principles.
-Additionally, the Privacy Commissioner is actively providing guidance on AI’s ethical and legal implications.
+The government prioritises following international standards and guidelines, such as the OECD AI Principles.
+Additionally, the Privacy Commissioner is actively providing guidance on the ethical and legal implications of AI.

 Conclusion:

-In conclusion, integrating AI into New Zealand’s building construction sector requires careful consideration of compliance and ethical and legal issues.
+In conclusion, integrating AI into New Zealand’s building construction sector necessitates careful consideration of compliance, as well as ethical and legal issues.
+Disclaimer:

 References: